fox-archives/glue/README.md

 Some detraments of Glue include

 - User scripts can have a boilerplate nature due to the inherit caveats of the `.glue` folder structure and the fact that Glue is a task runner framework, rather than a script library
-- It's general nature means you must write bootstrap strings to be eval'd later given the language of implementation of your script files (see `actions.bootstrap.sh`, etc.)
+- It's general nature means you must write bootstrap strings to be eval'd later given the language of implementation of your script files (see `bootstrap.sh` in a Glue store)

 ### Details